Madak1/java-colorFlip/README.md

-# java-colorFlip
+# Color Flip
-Java console and GUI logical game with a solver
+Java console/GUI logical game with a solver
+- The task description can be found in the files